-Often times when troubleshooting issues on your motherboard or when contacting the official support, you need to know the motherboard revision.
+When troubleshooting issues on your motherboard or contacting official support, please be sure to know the motherboard revision.

-Knowing what your motherboard’s revision is further helps in pinpointing the cause of your issues.
-For instance, if a certain issue lies with the BIOS, then the motherboard’s revision will help figure that out.
+I know what your motherboard’s revision is more helps pinpoint the cause of your issues.
+For instance, if a problem lies with the BIOS, then the motherboard’s modification will help figure that out.

-Fortunately, it is fairly easy to find the exact revision of your motherboard.
-You can do the good old physical inspection of your motherboard, or you can use certain in-Windows services or third party software to figure out the revision of both the motherboard and the BIOS.
+Fortunately, it is relatively easy to find the exact revision of your motherboard.
+You can do the good old physical inspection of your motherboard or use certain in-Windows services or third-party software to determine the modification of the motherboard and the BIOS.

-In this article I will talk in detail about what is motherboard revision.
-I will also talk about what BIOS revision is and also how to find both the motherboard and the BIOS revision of your PC.
+In this article, I will talk in detail about motherboard revision.
+I will also discuss BIOS revision and how to find both your PC’s motherboard and BIOS revision.

 What is Motherboard Revision?